-He further mentioned that people do trades on mostly unregulated exchanges and the biggest concern is that no one is sure on how the prices work and they can be a subject to significant manipulation.
+He further mentioned that people do trades on mostly unregulated exchanges and the biggest concern is that no one is sure on how the prices work.
+They can be a subject to significant manipulation.
 The US SEC and people needed answers to such questions and explanation for such concerns to be comfortable with the things.

 Clayton’s remarks came just a few weeks before the approval or rejection of a pair of bitcoin ETF proposals will be ruled out by SEC.
 Bitwise Asset Management is one of the firms that filed a proposal with NYSE Arca.
 They published several reports over the year to convince SEC that the market is mature enough to support such a product.

-Also, Clayton has previously mentioned that the agency was working on making Bitcoin ETF a possibility for investors in the U.S. But still the government is yet concerned for the approval and need for security in regulated markets.
+Also, Clayton has previously mentioned that the agency was working on making Bitcoin ETF a possibility for investors in the US.
+However, still, the government is yet concerned for the approval and need for security in regulated markets.
+Clayton added:

-Clayton added: “We’re engaging on this, but there are a couple of things about it that we need to feel comfortable with.
-The first is custody: custody is a long-standing requirement in our markets, and if you say you have something you really have it.”
+“We’re engaging on this.
+But there are a couple of things about it that we need to feel comfortable with.
+The first custody is a long-standing requirement in our markets.
+If you say you have something you have it.”

-VanEck/SolidX along with Cboe BZX submitted another proposal which was filed in 2018 became a strong competitor for the first bitcoin ETF approved by the SEC.
-Later on, US SEC postponed the decisions on both ETF proposals, but a deadline of 13th October 2019 has been given for Bitwise and 18th October 2019 for VanEck/SolidX.
+VanEck/SolidX, along with Cboe BZX, submitted another proposal.
+It filed in 2018 became a strong competitor for the first bitcoin ETF approved by the SEC.
+Later on, US SEC postponed the decisions on both ETF proposals.
+But a deadline of 13 October 2019 has been given for Bitwise and 18 October 2019 for VanEck/SolidX.

-VanEck, however, has begun offering shares of its VanEck SolidX Bitcoin Trust to institutional buyers who are qualified with the help of an exemption under the SEC’s rules.
+VanEck, however, has begun offering shares of its VanEck SolidX Bitcoin Trust to institutional buyers.
+The buyers qualified with the help of an exemption under the SEC’s rules.